Indie and in debt

 (Img Source - Polo Lounge)

 The grassroots indie scene in the UK has a certain restless energy that flourishes in small venues, gig rooms with sticky floors, and late-night soundchecks.
-It is the sound of bands pursuing something greater than themselves and greater than life, gaining momentum through song after song and gig after gig.
+It is the sound of bands pursuing something greater and gaining momentum gig after gig.
 One such band is Polo Lounge, which has grown from a solo recording project in Canterbury to one of Kent's most promising up-and-coming indie acts in less than a year.

 Their journey starts with their frontman Tom Rich.
-He launched Polo Lounge in 2024 as, in his description, ‘a solo project’.
-And he laid down the band’s first three singles Joyride, Burnt Tongue, and Trapped Nerve to carve out an identity before the full band even existed.
+He launched Polo Lounge in 2024 and laid down the band’s first three singles Joyride, Burnt Tongue, and Trapped Nerve.
 What began as Tom’s personal outlet of creativity quickly evolved into a full band.
 With Courtland Adams joining on guitar, Oscar Saunders on bass, and Eevie Taylor on drums.
 The result is a tight knit four with a clear musical vision and an eagerness to make a lasting imprint on the indie scene.

-That identity has been shaped as much by the venues they have played as the music they have written.
 Like many emerging bands, Polo Lounge’s early days have been rooted in grassroots spaces, the lifeblood of the UK music ecosystem.
 Adams pointed toward places like Where Else in Margate and The Spice of Life in Soho as having the largest of impacts, along with a handful of local festivals.
-“It is really hard to pick a favourite, but we have a lot of love for Where Else and Ramsgate Music Hall, which are two brilliant Kent venues”.
+“It is really hard to pick a favourite, but we have a lot of love for Where Else and Ramsgate Music Hall, which are two brilliant Kent venues”, Adams told us.

 Ramsgate Music Hall (Image source - MapQuest.com)